COVID-19 and Pregnancy - An Update for our Patients

 The Rose Babies experience

 How do you envision your baby’s birth?
-Maybe it is unmedicated with the help of your partner, hypnotherapy and a doula; maybe it is using nitrous oxide to relax and then an epidural to numb the pain; maybe it is a planned family-friendly C-section due to a high-risk pregnancy; maybe it is through midwifery care—or maybe it is somewhere between all of that.
+Maybe it is unmedicated with the help of your partner, hypnotherapy and doula services in our Rose Babies Birth Center; maybe it is using nitrous oxide to relax and then an epidural to numb the pain; maybe it is a planned family-friendly C-section due to a high-risk pregnancy; maybe it is through midwifery care—or maybe it is somewhere between all of that.
 Rose is here to make sure that you have access to all the resources you could need during labor and delivery, right here in central Denver.

 Rose Babies welcomes nearly 4,000 babies each year.
 For more than 60 years, it is something special to have a Rose Baby, because Rose Medical Center staff and doctors have been dedicated to creating the safest, most meaningful experience for every family.